MSE-NCCOS-NOAA/WEMo/README.md

 If you use WEMo in your research, please cite both the R package and the original publications that describe the model’s methodology.

 > Walker, Q.A.
-(2025).
-WEMo: An R Implementation of the Wave Exposure
+(2024). *WEMo: An R Implementation of the Wave Exposure
-> Model.
+> Model*.
 R package version X.X.X. <https://github.com/QAWalker/WEMo>

-> Malhotra, A., and M. S. Fonseca.
-2007.
-WEMo (Wave Exposure Model):
+> Malhotra, A., & Fonseca, M. S. (2007). *WEMo (Wave Exposure Model):
-> Formulation, Procedures and Validation. *NOAA Technical Memorandum NOS
+> Formulation, Procedures and Validation*.
+NOAA Technical Memorandum NOS
-> NCCOS \#65*.
-28p.
+> NCCOS 65.
+28 pp.